 Okay, so you’ve found a prospect or account that you’d like to target.
 How do you find and verify its contact info?
 Identify other key decision-makers within the account?
 Transform a name and email into dozens of key data points such as role, company size, website, technology stack, and location?
-Clearbit is your answer.
+The business intelligence tool Clearbit is your answer.
 It’s the most efficient way to get quick, actionable sales intelligence, update your prospect list, and assess the viability of new inbound leads you may be capturing.
 Tremendous bang for your buck, and highly versatile usability for today’s sales and marketing professionals.

 Best for: Prospectors, operations leads, and anyone who serves the top of the sales funnel.

 #4.
 RingLead.
 The data doctor for sales and marketing leads.